axiom-data-science/erddap-metrics/README.md

 ## How it works

-A process runs periodically and scrapes the `/status.html` for each ERDDAP server, and publishes the results.
+A process runs periodically and scrapes information from `/status.html` (and optionally the All Datasets dataset) for each ERDDAP server, and publishes the results.

 You can configure a single metrics instance that inspects multiple ERDDAP servers.